Gaimes-Fun/Gaimes-Fun-CLI/guide/creating-2d-games.md

 You want to have a good collection of assets for your game.

 1. You can visit open source asset sites like [Itch.io](https://itch.io/game-assets), [OpenGameArt](https://opengameart.org/), [GameDevMarket](https://www.gamedevmarket.net/), [CraftPix](https://craftpix.net/), search for assets for your game and download them.
 2. Because you download PNG files, you need to convert them to spritesheets.
-You can download tools like [Spritesheet Splitter](https://github.com/Maga-AI/Spritesheet-Splitter/releases).
+You can download tools like [Spritesheet Splitter](https://github.com/gaimes-fun/Spritesheet-Splitter/releases).

 ### Sound Effects

 You can download sound effects from [Itch.io](https://itch.io/game-assets/tag-sound-effects) or [GameDevMarket](https://www.gamedevmarket.net/category/audio/sound-fx).

-Happy game development with MAGA.AI!
+Happy game development with GAIMES.FUN!